eProsima/Fast-DDS/examples/C++/LateJoiners/README.txt

 eProsima Fast RTPS provides users with a wide range of configuration options.
 This example has the objective of providing a testing ground where you can experiment and see the influence different combinations of parameters can have on the behaviours on the Publisher/Subscriber scheme.

-This example is a supplement to the UseCaseLauncher example, consisting on an application which ilustrates the effect the different kinds of Subscriber Durability have on sample storage.
+This example is a supplement to the UseCaseLauncher example, consisting on an application which illustrates the effect the different kinds of Subscriber Durability have on sample storage.

 2 - Configuration options
 --------------------------